Israel will acquire the latest variant of Boeing’s F-15 multi-role strike fighter.

 The F-15EX offers significant capability improvements over older F-15 configurations, including increased weapons payload, digital fly-by-wire flight controls and improved aerodynamic performance at slow airspeeds.

 In addition to the new Eagle II fighters, Israel in June inked a deal with Lockheed Martin to acquire 25 new F-35 Lightning II stealth fighters.
-That $3 billion order added a third F-35 squadron to the IAF, raising its commitments to 75 of the fifth-generation jets, with at least 39 already in service.
+That $3 billion order will add a third F-35 squadron for its air force, raising its commitments to 75 of the fifth-generation jets, with at least 39 already in service.

 Israel operates the F-35I, a country-specific variant of the F-35A conventional take-off and landing Lightning II.